 - Smoking – The poisonous chemicals in cigarette smoke cause air passage to narrow, swelling of air tubes and destruction of air sacs, along with a reduced immunity of the lungs to fight infection.
 Smoking is the leading cause of COPD in people.

-- Air pollution – Fumes containing toxic air pollutants, dust, and even certain chemicals that a person may be exposed to at work can cause COPD.
+- Air pollution – Fumes containing toxic air pollutants, dust, and even certain chemicals that a person may be exposed to at work can cause chronic obstructive pulmonary disease.

-- Genetics – A small percentage of COPD patients carry a genetic deficiency that produces low levels of a liver protein known as alpha-1-antitrypsin (AAt).
+- Genetics – A small percentage of chronic obstructive pulmonary disease patients carry a genetic deficiency that produces low levels of a liver protein known as alpha-1-antitrypsin (AAt).
 This protein is secreted in the blood from where it is known to protect the lungs.
 Alpha-1 deficiency affects both liver and lungs.
-In lungs, it causes COPD.
+In lungs, it causes chronic obstructive pulmonary disease.

-The effects of COPD get severe as the disease progresses.
+The effects of this disease get severe as the disease progresses.
 While the damage already done to the lungs may not get undone, patients can work on some coping strategies to make themselves comfortable and prevent further lung damage:

 - Actively work on improving breathing efficiency